Diamondbacks vs. Brewers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Christian Yelich, Corbin Carroll and others in the Milwaukee Brewers-Arizona Diamondbacks matchup at American Family Field on Monday at 8:10 PM ET.
+Player props can be found for Corbin Carroll and Christian Yelich, among others, when the Arizona Diamondbacks visit the Milwaukee Brewers at American Family Field on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!